LangeSymposium/2022-July-Workshop/README.md

 # Biomedical Data Science Workshop & Careers Panel

-This repo contains the tutorials for the July 18, 2022 Biomedical Data Science Workshop & Careers Panel (a satellite event of the [Lange Symposium](https://compmed.ucla.edu/annual-lange-symposium-biomathematics)).
+This repository contains the slides, recordings, and tutorials for the July 18, 2022 Biomedical Data Science Workshop & Careers Panel (a satellite event of the [Lange Symposium](https://compmed.ucla.edu/annual-lange-symposium-biomathematics)).

 This event is sponsored by